appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 We will reference this configuration file as `global.yaml` for the rest of this documentation.

 :::caution
-Please check the information about the input boxes below.
-The installation may not complete successfully if the values are incompatible.
+Please review the information for the input boxes below.
+If the values provided are incompatible, the installation may not complete successfully.
+Ensure that all configurations are correctly entered to avoid potential issues during the setup process.
 :::

 :::info